Class 1 - Introduction, listening and Fundamentals

 - translation by Gilbert Blin

-Recitative sections were only notated in a limited, or short-hand form for the instruments.
-The musicians would only have the chord changes with the bass note and would be expected to improvise their parts with this information.
+Recitative sections were only notated in a limited, short-hand form for the instruments.
+The musicians would only have the chord changes with the bass note and would be expected to improvise their parts with this basic level of information.
 Listen to how these particular performers realize this accompaniment.
 Does it sound improvised in some way?
 How do you think it was possible to work in this way and have predictable results?

 From Act II: Tu Se' Morta (aria)